quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 _s3://instrument-bucket/instrument-name/experiment-id/*_.
 After the
 specified duration or event count, a `package-objects-ready` event is generated and sent to EventBridge.
+1. A custom SNS topic is created for monitoring data package creation that Lab and Computational scientists subscribe to (`SNS_TOPIC_ARN`).
 1. A custom lambda fuction triggered by the `package-objects-ready` event processes the experiment files and generates a data package.
 Additional processing includes (but is not limited to):